The Glasgow – Lahore children’s hospital twinning programme

 Funding source

-The twinning has been supported by various charitable donations, mainly from the Glasgow South Asian community, contributions from Glasgow Children’s Hospital Charity, and administrative support and an early grant from Yorkhill Children’s Foundation.
-Recently we received small grant from NHS GGC to support a visit to Glasgow.
+The twinning has been supported by various charitable donations, mainly from the Glasgow South Asian community, administrative support and contributions from Glasgow Children’s Hospital Charity, as well as grants from NHS GGC endowments and the BMJ humanitarian fund.

 Project origin